The TL;DR

 Incorporating Studying Away into Your Prehealth Plan

 With careful planning, you can make full use of NYU’s global network to spend a summer, semester, or full academic year abroad.
-All three of NYU’s degree-granting campuses as well as some academic sites, like NYU London and NYU Tel Aviv, offer courses from the prehealth curriculum.
+All three of NYU’s degree-granting campuses as well as some academic sites, like NYU London, offer courses from the prehealth curriculum.

 If you’re interested in global public health, you can take popular courses like Epidemiology for Global Health and Health Policy in a Global World at NYU Accra.
 There, you can also engage in experiential learning through internships with organizations addressing important social issues like aging and AIDS.
 Through these opportunities, you’ll learn more about West African society and the challenges of development while gaining invaluable experience in the field.